 Environmental Services

 Polystyrene foam products are typically used one time before being discarded, and due to their light weight can easily become litter.
-Polystyrene foam litter breaks down into small pieces which do not biodegrade and often end up in streets, canyons, waterways, storm drains, and eventually the ocean, where it harms wildlife that mistakenly ingest it.
+Polystyrene foam litter breaks down into small pieces which do not biodegrade and often end up in streets, canyons, waterways, storm drains, and eventually the ocean, where it harms wildlife that mistakenly ingests it.

 Plastic straws are a significant contributor to marine pollution and are among the most common forms of litter collected on California beaches.
 They are not accepted in local recycling programs.